-It applies to food handlers who directly handle food during the course of their daily work activities.
-This includes cooks, chefs, caterers, kitchen hands and food and beverage attendants.
+It applies to food handlers who directly handle food or food contact surfaces such as cutlery, plates and bowls during the course of their daily work activities.
+This includes cooks, chefs, caterers, kitchen stewards, kitchen hands, bar, and food and beverage attendants, and sometimes room attendants and front office staff.